tejpatta/Read-mEasy/README.md

 ## Description

 Video Demonstration: https://app.screencastify.com/v3/watch/dcvGIAMAlmPohaHAJLfC

+The video demonstration above generates a ReadMe for a future project, not a real one.

 This command-line tool was created in response to a boot camp assignment to apply skills learnt in JavaScript- particularly Node.js as well as the use of ES6 Syntax.

 ## Installation